-As noted in section 4.2, changes in pressure, potentially from a LCM or CSG development, could alter the geomechanical stress state, causing changes in the aperture and permeability of fractures or faults.
-A review of studies of geomechanics effects of mining to help improve impact prediction can be found in Mills (2020) with fracturing and subsidence due to mining explored in Adhikary et al. (2017) and Waddington (2020).

-The reservoir simulators mentioned in section 4.4 can approximate stress and permeability changes, as can some DFN models.
+As noted in Section 4.2, changes in pressure, potentially from a LCM or CSG development, could alter the geomechanical stress state, causing changes in the aperture and permeability of fractures or faults.
+The reservoir simulators mentioned in Section 4.4 can approximate stress and permeability changes, as can some DFN models.
 Fully coupled poro-elastic simulation lies beyond groundwater modelling codes and is an area of continued research.
-Geomechanical effects from CSG are explored via modelling by Zhang et al. (2018).

-5. Summary and project evaluation checklist
+Summary and project evaluation checklist